DoctorKhan/The-Social-Game-Book/src/00_introduction/000_introduction.md

 *Something was systematically wrong with the way human connection worked in the modern world.
 He looked back at the city lights, each one representing a person who was probably scrolling through their phone right now, seeking connection while becoming more isolated with every swipe.
 The pattern was too consistent, too widespread to be accidental.*

-*David closed his notebook and made a decision.
-He was going to find out what was really happening to humanity.
-But he was not alone.*
+*I closed my notebook and made a decision.
+I was going to find out what was really happening to humanity.*

 *What he didn't know was that three other people were having similar realizations at that very moment—a therapist in California, an algorithm designer in Seattle, and a corporate trainer in New York.
 They were all seeing pieces of the same puzzle, fragments of a mystery that would soon bring them together in the most important investigation of their lives.*